So you reach the right customers with Amazon Display Ads – including step by step instructions

 The distinction from Sponsored Products and Brands is clear.
 But do Amazon DSP campaigns not also offer targeting and display on external sites?

-In our expert interview on Amazon trends for the coming years, Ronny Marx aptly described Sponsored Display Ads as “DSP-light.”
-This hits the nail on the head.
-In the end, Display Ads offer similar features to DSP, but in a streamlined form.
+In our expert interview on Amazon trends for the coming years, Ronny Marx nicely described Sponsored Display Ads as “DSP-light.”
+That hits the nail on the head.
+Because in the end, Display Ads offer similar features to DSP, but in a streamlined form.

-Especially in terms of costs, these two advertising formats differ significantly.
-While you can start Amazon Display Ads with a small budget, you should be prepared to allocate at least €20,000 for DSP.
+Especially regarding costs, these two advertising formats differ significantly.
+While you can start Amazon Display Ads with a small budget, you should allocate at least €20,000 for DSP.

-Other differences include the billing of costs, which are calculated per click for Display Ads and per impression for DSP, as well as the option for a managed service by Amazon employees, which is only available for DSP.
+Other differences include the billing of costs, which are calculated per click for Display Ads and per impression for DSP, as well as the possibility of managed service by Amazon employees, which is only available for DSP.

 Who can use Amazon Sponsored Display Ads?

 Professional sellers whose brand is registered in the Amazon Brand Registry can use this type of advertising.
-Additionally, sellers and agencies whose clients sell products on Amazon can utilize Amazon Sponsored Display.
+Additionally, merchants and agencies whose clients sell products on Amazon can use Amazon Sponsored Display.
 They are available on the following marketplaces (as of December 2021):

 • North America: Canada, Mexico, and the USA